freeman-lab/crtrdg-tty/README.md

 key down events

-provides a key code for the key pressed from `vkey`
+provides a key code for the key pressed from [`vkey`](https://github.com/chrisdickinson/vkey/)

 ### `tty.on('keyUp')`

 key up events

-provides a key code for the key let up from `vkey`
+provides a key code for the key let up from [`vkey`](https://github.com/chrisdickinson/vkey/)

 ### `tty.keysDown`

-object with currently pressed keys set to true
+object with currently pressed keys set to true, e.g.

-**example**

 ```javascript
 tty.on('keyDown', function () {